Sunday, January 18, 2009

 Getting Pinned...The Sticky-Back Pinback Technique

 Making a pin is usually quick and easy if you use a peel and stick pinback.
 The only problem is that it might just as easily peel off.
 Losing a handmade piece of art is a very unhappy occurrence.
-There's got to be a better way...Claudine Hellmuth Studio Sticky-Back Canvas
+There's got to be a better way...Claudine Hellmuth Studio Sticky-Back Canvas to the rescue.

 1. Lay your Sticky-Back Canvas onto your work surface paper side up and trace around it.